 Scope and Objectives

-All UK audit firms that undertake Public Interest and large AIM audits are subject to AQR inspections in respect of this audit work.
-The professional bodies have the responsibility for monitoring all other audit work.
+All UK audit firms that undertake PIE and large AIM/Lloyd’s Syndicate audits are subject to AQR inspections in respect of this audit work.
 The frequency of AQR inspections varies with larger firms inspected annually while other firms are generally inspected once every three years.
 In certain cases the inspection cycle can be extended to six years.
-Those entities included in AQR's inspection Scope are as follows:
+Those entities included in AQR's inspection scope are as follows:

-Audits of entities incorporated in Jersey, Guernsey or the Isle of Man whose securities are traded on a regulated market in the European Economic Area are also within the scope of our work under separate arrangements agreed with the regulatory bodies in the Crown Dependencies.
-This includes the audits of a number of major companies which are listed in the UK and included in the FTSE 100 or FTSE 250 indices.
-Crown Dependency companies listed on AIM are however not included within this inspection scope.
+We also inspect audits of entities incorporated in Jersey, Guernsey or the Isle of Man whose securities are traded on a regulated market in the European Economic Area (although we do not do this in our capacity as UK Competent Authority, but rather by private, contractual arrangements with the relevant regulatory authorities in the Crown Dependencies).
+Our Crown Dependency inspection work includes the audits of a number of major companies which are listed in the UK and are included in the FTSE 100 or FTSE 250 indices.
+Crown Dependency companies listed on AIM are, however, not included within these inspection arrangements.

-Our inspections cover, but are not restricted to, compliance with the requirements of relevant standards and other aspects of the regulatory framework for auditing.
-This includes the Auditing Standards, Ethical Standards and Quality Control Standards for auditors issued by the FRC and the Audit Regulations issued by the relevant professional bodies.
+Our inspections monitor compliance with ‘Relevant Requirements’ as defined in the 2016 Regulations.
+Relevant Requirements include, for example, the Auditing Standards, Ethical Standards and Quality Control Standards for auditors issued by the FRC and the Audit Regulations issued by the relevant professional bodies.

-On occasion matters arising from our inspections may result in a sanction being determined against the audit firm or disciplinary action being taken.
+On occasion matters arising from our inspections may result in a sanction being imposed and enforced against a statutory auditor and/or the audit firm in accordance with the FRC Audit Enforcement Procedure.
 Such matters are the responsibility of the FRC’s Enforcement Division.

 Our reporting arrangements are among the most transparent of any audit regulator in the world and we believe that they contribute to achieving continuous improvements in the quality of UK auditing.

-Each year we publish a number of Individual firm reports
+Each year we publish a number of individual firm

-, which summarise the results of our inspection activities.
-We also contribute to the FRC’s overall report on audit quality.
-This latter report replaces the AQR Annual Report which was last issued in May 2015
+inspections reports, which summarise the results of our inspection activities.
+We also contribute to the FRC’s overall report on audit quality

 - Good (category 1)